shashvcode/dmify-public/README.md

 DMify revolutionizes Instagram outreach by combining AI-powered message generation with automated sending.
 Unlike other tools that only generate messages, DMify handles the entire process from creation to delivery.

 Since this is a live SaaS with real customers, I'm not at liberty to disclose the code.
-Please read this document to gain a deeper understanding of the architecture
+Please read this document to gain a deeper understanding of the architecture, but please feel free to reach out at shashi.shekhar.s.verma@vanderbilt.edu for any questions or suggestions!

 ## ⚡ Key Features